Shibtu

-Shibtu (reigned c.
-1775 BC - c.
-1761 BC) was the wife of Zimrilim and queen consort of the ancient city-state of Mari in modern-day Syria.
+Shibtu (died c.
+1761 BC) was the wife of Zimri-Lim and queen consort of the ancient city-state of Mari in modern-day Syria.
 Historian Abraham Malamat described her as "the most prominent of the Mari ladies."

 Life

 Shibtu was born to the royal family of the kingdom of Yamhad.
 Her parents were Yarim-Lim I, king of Yamhad, and Gashera, his queen consort.
-Zimrilim was forced to flee Mari when his father the king, Iakhdunlim, was assassinated in a palace coup and Yasmah-Adad usurped the throne.
-Zimrilim allied himself with Yarimlim of Yamhad who helped him regain his throne in Mari and their alliance was cemented with the marriage of Zimrilim to Shibtu.
-Zimrilim and Shibtu's offspring included at least seven daughters.
+Zimri-Lim was forced to flee Mari when his father, king Yahdun-Lim, was assassinated in a palace coup and Yasmah-Adad usurped the throne.
+Zimri-Lim allied himself with Yarim-Lim I of Yamhad who helped him regain his throne in Mari and their alliance was cemented with the marriage of Zimri-Lim to Shibtu.
+Zimri-Lim and Shibtu's offspring included at least seven daughters.
 One of them was appointed as the mayor of a nearby town.

 Queen of Mari

 I have asked my questions about Babylon.
 That man is plotting many things against this country, but he will not succeed.
 My Lord will see what the god will do to him.
 You will capture and overpower him.
 His days are numbered and he will not live long.
 My Lord should know!